khalid-hussain/morals-and-behaviour/6-kinds-of-love.md

 he feel jealous.
 This man was corrupt by nature, he was a bad character, but nevertheless he was perspicacious[^mean-perspicacious] and generous.

-[^mean-perspicacious]: _perspicacious_: Of persons, their faculties, etc.: Of clear or penetrating mental vision or discernment.

 174. There are five stages in the growth of love: first is to think someone pleasant, that is, someone thinks of someone else as being nice or is charmed by their character.
 This is part of making friends.
 Then there is admiration,